Table of Contents

 LOP stands for “Loss of Pay.”
 It is defined as the deduction in salary due to leave taken by an employee when he/ she does not have adequate leave balance in the account.
 The loss of pay is calculated based on the per-day salary of an employee.
-If an employer plans to grant leave and compensate for that specific workday on the weekend on a strike day, and an employee does not show up both days, the employee will be given a loss of pay.
+If an employer plans to grant leave and compensate for that specific workday on the weekend or a strike day, and an employee does not show up on both days, the employee will be given a loss of pay.
 Also, if a person works on a weekend to finish his or her task owing to inefficiency or lack of supervision, that day is considered LOP.

 The legality of loss of pay depends on the employment laws and company policies in place.
 In most States, employers have the right to deduct pay for unauthorized absences or for leaves without pay.
 Nonetheless, it's crucial to emphasize that there exist legal statutes aimed at safeguarding the rights of employees.